M3U: Extended M3U

 The M3U file can also include comments, prefaced by the "#" character.
 In extended M3U, "#" also introduces extended M3U directives which are terminated by a colon ":" if they support parameters.

 Apple used the extended M3U format as a base for their HTTP Live Streaming (HLS) which was documented in an Independent Submission Stream RFC in 2017 as RFC 8216.
 Therein, a master playlist references segment playlists which usually contain URLs for short parts of the media stream.
 Some tags only apply to the former type and some only to the latter type of playlist, but they all begin with #EXT-X-.

 M3U8

 The Unicode version of M3U is M3U8, which uses UTF-8-encoded characters.
-M3U8 files are the basis for the HTTP Live Streaming (HLS) format originally developed by Apple to stream video and radio to iOS devices, and which is now a popular format for adaptive streaming in general.
+M3U8 files are the basis for the HTTP Live Streaming (HLS) format originally developed by Apple to stream video and radio to iOS devices, and is now a popular format for adaptive streaming in general.

 The 2015 proposal for the HLS playlist format uses UTF-8 exclusively and does not distinguish between the "m3u" and "m3u8" file name extensions.